ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 To do this, BBR first resets the short-term model parameters BBR.bw_shortterm and BBR.inflight_shortterm, setting both to "Infinity".
-This is the key moment in the BBR time scale strategy (see "Time Scale Strategy", {{time-scale-strategy}}) where the flow pivots, discarding its conservative short-term BBR.bw_shortterm and BBR.inflight_shortterm parameters and beginning to robustly probe the bottleneck's long-term available bandwidth.
+This is the key moment in the BBR time scale strategy (see "Time Scale Strategy", {{time-scale-strategy}}) where the flow pivots, discarding its short-term model that incorporates packet losses caused by cross-traffic and beginning to robustly probe the bottleneck's long-term available bandwidth.
 During this time the estimated bandwidth and BBR.inflight_longterm, if set, constrain the connection.